Amanda Hanzlik

 President

-Amanda Sprague Hanzlik is President of the ACDA (American Choral Directors Association) Eastern Region, Director of Choral Activities at Edwin O. Smith High School ( Storrs, CT) and Director of Music at Immanuel Congregational Church UCC (Hartford, CT).
-Twice a semifinalist for the GRAMMY Music Educator Award in 2022 and 2024, she is also a recipient of the 2023 Connecticut State Department Hero of the Arts Award.
+Amanda Sprague Hanzlik serves as President of the American Choral Directors Association (ACDA) Eastern Region and is Director of Choral Activities at Edwin O. Smith High School in Storrs, Connecticut, as well as Director of Music at Immanuel Congregational Church UCC in Hartford.
+A two-time semifinalist for the GRAMMY Music Educator Award (2022, 2024), she is also the recipient of the 2023 Connecticut State Department of Education Hero of the Arts Award.

-Mrs. Hanzlik made her Carnegie Hall conducting debut in 2023 and is a frequent guest clinician and conductor for all-state and regional honor choirs.
-The E.O.
-Smith Chamber Singers are regularly featured as selected/showcase ensembles at ACDA and NAfME festivals and conferences at both regional and state levels and her choral students regularly achieve high honors, performing with national and regional level choral ensembles and the A Cappella Academy in Los Angeles, CA.
+Ms. Hanzlik made her Carnegie Hall conducting debut in 2023 and is a frequent guest conductor for all-state and regional honor choirs.
+Under her leadership, the E.O.
+Smith Chamber Singers are regularly featured as a performing ensemble at ACDA and NAfME conferences and festivals.

-Amanda Hanzlik holds a BA in Vocal Performance and K-12 Music Education from the University of Iowa and an MA in Music and Music Education from Teachers College, Columbia University.
+Ms. Hanzlik holds a Bachelor of Arts in Music (Vocal Performance) and K–12 Music Education from the University of Iowa and a Master of Arts in Music and Music Education from Teachers College, Columbia University.